Life-threatening emergencies on the river:

 This is an exciting phase in our continued development and a major investment by the PLA in the long-term future of the UK’s leading trading hub.
 It will equip us for the future of a busy, growing and complex port.

-To maintain a resilient service for our customers, the project will be completed in phases:
+To maintain a resilient service for our customers, the project will be completed in several phases, as follows:

-• Phase One – Alexandra House refurbished as needed, port control systems specified and ordered.
+Phase One – Alexandra House refurbished as needed, port control systems specified and ordered: Completed 2025

-• Phase Two – systems set up in Alexandra House; all port control operations transfer there, both Gravesend- and Thames Barrier-based.
-Expected: early 2025
+Phase Two – systems set up in Alexandra House; all port control operations transfer there, both Gravesend- and Thames Barrier-based: Completed 2025

-• Phase Three – Gravesend port control building refurbished.
-Expected completion: early 2026
+Phase Three – Gravesend port control building refurbished.
+Expected completion: Q4 2026

-• Phase Four - new systems transfer to new Centre and it becomes fully operational.
+Phase Four - new systems transfer to new Centre and it becomes fully operational: Expected completion: Q4 2026

 This Marine Safety Plan commits the PLA to undertaking the proper management and regulation of marine navigation within the scope of its powers and authority, according to Port of London Act 1968 (as amended) and the PMSC.